Spillway: Other types

-Other spillway types include an ogee crest, which over-tops a dam, a side channel that wraps around the topography of a dam, and a labyrinth, which uses a zig-zag design to increase the sill length for a thinner design and increased discharge.
-Also, a drop inlet, which resembles an intake for a hydroelectric power plant, transfers water from behind the dam directly through tunnels to the river downstream.
+The ogee crest over-tops a dam, a side channel wraps around the topography of a dam, and a labyrinth uses a zig-zag design to increase the sill length for a thinner design and increased discharge.
+A drop inlet resembles an intake for a hydroelectric power plant and transfers water from behind the dam directly through tunnels to the river downstream.

 Design considerations

 One parameter of spillway design is the largest flood it is designed to handle.
 The structures must safely withstand the appropriate spillway design flood (SDF), sometimes called the inflow design flood (IDF).
 The magnitude of the SDF may be set by dam safety guidelines, based on the size of the structure and the potential loss of human life or property downstream.
 The magnitude of the flood is sometimes expressed as a return period.
 A 100-year recurrence interval is the flood magnitude expected to be exceeded on the average of once in 100 years.
-This parameter may also be expressed as an exceedance frequency with a 1% chance of being exceeded in any given year.
+This parameter may be expressed as an exceedance frequency with a 1% chance of being exceeded in any given year.
 The volume of water expected during the design flood is obtained by hydrologic calculations of the upstream watershed.
 The return period is set by dam safety guidelines, based on the size of the structure and the potential loss of human life or property downstream.

 The United States Army Corps of Engineers bases their requirements on the probable maximum flood (PMF) and the probable maximum precipitation (PMP).
 The PMP is the largest precipitation thought to be physically possible in the upstream watershed.
 Dams of lower hazard may be allowed to have an IDF less than the PMF.